RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 ## Determining the Right Simulator for Your Project

-Before selecting a simulator, consider the following questions:

-- **Integration with ROS/ROS2**: Does your project utilize the Robot Operating System (ROS)?
-If so, compatibility is essential.
-- **Physics Simulation**: Is accurate physics modeling necessary, especially for machine learning or reinforcement learning applications?
-Of course, accurate physics engine usually helps.
-But in some cases, it may suffice to just have a visualizer such as RViz or a low-fidelity physics engine.
-- **Customizability**: Do you require the ability to create custom models or environments?
-If you built the robot yourself, then you would most likely want a way to simulate your custom robot.
-Luckily, most simulators provide a way to do this.
-- **Budget Constraints**: Are there financial limitations that necessitate the use of free or open-source tools?
-- **Operating System Compatibility**: What platforms does the simulator support (e.g., Windows, macOS, Linux)?
-- **Visualization Requirements**: Do you need photorealistic rendering for tasks like computer vision?
-Even when you use computer vision, the chances are that you wouldn't need photorealistic rendering.
-As long as the simulator can render the environment to a certain standard for object detection, it should suffice.

-## Determining the Right Simulator for Your Project

 Before selecting a simulator, consider the following criteria:

 ### 1. Ecosystem and Compatibility